-All courses will include a pretest, a mid-semester benchmark and semester Final Exam.
-Illuminate Education will be used for all courses to administer curriculum-based assessments.
+All courses will include a pretest, a mid-semester benchmark and a semester final exam.
+Rennaissance DnA will be used for all courses to administer curriculum-based assessments.
 An assessment schedule will be provided at the beginning of the school year.

 - Pretest (Beginning of the class)

 - Mid-Semester Benchmark

-- o Quarter 1 Exam/Benchmark 1
+- Quarter 1 Exam/Benchmark 1

 - o Quarter 3 Exam/Benchmark 3

 - Semester Final (For English, Math and Science these are ACT Preparation Exams)

 - o Quarter 2 Exam/Benchmark 2

-- Ouarter 4 Exam/Benchmark 4
+- o Quarter 4 Exam/Benchmark 4